-The word enchilada literally means “filled with chile”, and so it is supposed to be drenched in pure, red chile.
+Want to switch up your routine Mexican cuisine?
+Try this unique Stacked Vegan Cheese Enchilada recipe for a twist on the typical rolled type.
+The word enchilada literally means “filled with chile,” and so it is supposed to be drenched in pure, red chile.
 I’ve modified the recipe to use the tomato-based enchilada sauce, since cooking with pure, red chiles is not something that cooks outside the Southwest are likely to attempt.
-This simple and hearty dish is traditionally enhanced by a helping of refried beans and/or Mexican Riceon the side.
+This simple and hearty dish is traditionally enhanced by a helping of refried beans and/or Mexican Rice on the side.
+Photos by Hannah Kaminsky.

 - 12 corn tortillas, as fresh as possible